osbornej-tech/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Analysis on Kickstarter data for Louise

+Data file used in analysis: https://github.com/osbornej-tech/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx

 ## Overview:
 This project aims to assist Louise in understnading the data from her kickstarter campaign.